 From a good software we may expect that it is constantly maintained, that bugs are fixed as soon as possible and that it comes with a good documentation – ideally for users as well as for developers.
 Almost all programs gathered here are free and open source.
 For more and more people open source is a knock-out criterion.

 All programs described here I use or have used myself.
-Of course I don’t know even remotely all 104118 packages that Ubuntu 22.04 (in all architectures, without updates and backports) provides.
+Of course I don’t know even remotely all 104118 packages that Ubuntu provides (this number was valid for Ubuntu 22.04, counting all architectures, excluding updates and backports.)
 Did I miss something?